 -

-Run the following command to verify that you assumed the IAM role:
+Run the get-caller-identity command to verify that the user assumed the IAM role:

 aws sts get-caller-identity